pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 Please note the indentation at the start of the lines, you need to follow this exactly for RStudio to recognise the data structure.

 ### Sharing results online
 If you like to share the results of your analysis with the world, then you can upload the HTML output to [RPubs](https://rpubs.com/).
-Please note the that documents on RPubs are publicly visible, so don't publish any sensitive data.

 You need to install various packages to enable publishing functionality in RStudio.
 The software automatically prompts you to install these when you first try to publish to the internet.